Published by Carl Hedinger. Last Updated on October 18, 2021.

-It’s one of our favorite places to go on weekends in Raleigh, and we’ve also included it in our guide to free things to do in the city.
+It’s one of our favorite things to do in Raleigh (especially with kids!) and we’ve also included it in our guide to free things to do in the city.
 Above all, we love the Big Field, where you can hang out, have a picnic, fly a kite, and just enjoy the scenery.

 I really enjoyed learning from Pearce, who has worked on the park from its beginning.